Day Camp Frequently Asked Questions

 May I call my child at camp?

 Campers can receive calls only in the case of an emergency.
 Incoming calls are discouraged out of consideration of planned activities.
 Campers are not allowed to have cell phones or electronic devices.
 If a camper has a cell phone or electronic device the device should be stored away and off or it will be held in the office until a parent/guardian arrives.
+In an increasing age of smart devices we also ask that campers not wear smart gear such as watches or trackers.

 Emergency number is (918)946-8393.
 EMERGENCY ONLY